Updated Feb 2, 2023

 Net metering is also available at the commercial level for Michigan businesses and property owners.
 Net metering for commercial and governmental institutions not only helps with energy efficiency but can also make the building more sustainable and profitable long term.

 The City of Ann Arbor Green Power Purchasing is designed to help local governments with their out-of-pocket expenses on solar initiatives.
-This program aims to reduce greenhouse gases and increase the amount of solar and wind power in the city yearly.
+This program aims to reduce greenhouse gasses and increase the amount of solar and wind power in the city yearly.

-The Michigan Saves program offers considerably higher amounts of funding for businesses than they do residential installations.
+The Michigan Saves program offers considerably higher amounts of funding for businesses than they do for residential installations.

 The PACE program allows property owners in the commercial or industrial sector to get financing for energy-efficient improvements to their property.
 The PACE program requires a $10,000 initial investment into energy-saving improvements.